 The role is similar to a docent, guiding people through events and news at the Center, keeping people abreast of what’s happening on the trails, answering questions, and directing visitors to what they want to do on a given day.
 Nature Ambassadors help people engage with the Center in a way that allows them to get the most of their visit.

-For people interested in animals, volunteers will be able to introduce visitors to snakes, turtles, and even our Blue Tongued Skink, showing them to individuals and groups in the Great Hall.
+For people interested in animals, volunteers will be able to introduce visitors to snakes and turtles, showing them to individuals and groups in the Great Hall.
 Nature Ambassadors begin their animal training with Lindsay Obermeier, Raptor Program and Animal Ambassador Director.
-When they start to educate people about animals, volunteers bring out one or two animals at a time on a cart to show them to people up close, Sometimes they take them out of their enclosures so visitors can touch them while learning about the species.
+When they start to educate people about animals, volunteers bring out one or two animals at a time on a cart to show them to people up close.
+Sometimes they take them out of their enclosures so visitors can touch them while learning about the species.
 Ambassadors are rewarded for their efforts by the delight a child shows when holding their first snake.
 In the past year, Nature Ambassadors have spent 675 hours sharing our resident animals with visitors.

 On the Trails

-If you like the idea of being a volunteer naturalist on the trails, consider working with Jeff Gilardi, the Center’s Weekend Naturalist, who leads hikes at 11:00am and 2:00pm on Saturdays and Sundays.
-Jeff trains new volunteers, who begin by shadowing him and assisting him on his hikes.
-Some Ambassadors like birdwatching, while others are interested in prairie plants, aquatic pond life, trees, or insects.
-These areas of personal interest, in conjunction with the season, will help determine what an Ambassador’s hike will focus on.
+If you like the idea of being a volunteer naturalist on the trails, consider working with the Center’s Weekend Naturalist, who leads hikes between 12:00pm and 3:00pm on Sundays.
+This naturalist and ambassadors mentor each other, beginning by working together on hikes.
+Some ambassadors like birdwatching, while others are interested in prairie plants, aquatic pond life, trees, or insects.
+These areas of personal interest, in conjunction with the season, will help determine what an ambassador’s hike will focus on.

 Other Outdoor Experiences